Home

 Curacao is located just 35 miles north of Venezuela, about a 3 hour plane ride from Miami.
 This is the southern most part of the Caribbean.
 Take a look at our Curacao maps page to see where it is located.

 Their location puts the ABC islands out of the hurricane belt.
 Theoretically anyway.
-The islands do get the occasional storm, such as Hurricane Ivan in 2004.
-Ivan, though, did more damage to Aruba than Curacao.
+The islands do get the occasional tropical storm as they are brushed by hurricanes in the Caribbean.

-(You might want to check out our #1 tip for cheap airfare to the Caribbean as well as our other tips for cheap airfare to help make your trip more affordable.
-You may also find our discussion on different types of scuba dive vacations helpful also.)
+(You might also want to check out our #1 tip for cheap airfare to the Caribbean as well as our other tips for cheap airfare to help make your trip more affordable.)

 Hotels in Curacao

 Curacao has quite a range of accommodations to choose from.
-Whether you want a small boutique hotel or an all inclusive resort, you will be able to find it on Curacao.
+Whether you want a small boutique hotel or an all inclusive resort, you should be able to find it on Curacao.

 Weather